garrett-lieb/Employee-Tracker/README.md

 ## Usage

-By opening the "main" folder in the command line, the user may execute "node server.js" to open the application.
+By opening the "main" folder in the command line, the user may execute
+- "mysql -u root -p" and enter their password.
+From there they should use commands
+- "SOURCE db/schema.sql" and "SOURCE db/seeds.sql" to seed the data in the db folder in the tables for Employee
+    Department
+    Role
+- Finally the user should execute the command "node server.js" to start the application.
 From there, the user may select from the options to view, edit, and delete: employees, departments, and roles.
+As well as view various associated information within each of these tables.

 ## Credits